 Notice that the initial (randomly chosen) centroids led to a highly skewed clustering in which a single cluster contained all but one of the points.
-By the fifth iteration, however, the centroids had moved to places such that the points from the two distributions were cleanly separated into two clusters.
-Given that a straight line can be used to separate the points generated from the first distribution from those generated by from the second distribution, it is not terribly surprising that k-means converged on this clustering.
+By the fourth iteration, however, the centroids had moved to places such that the points from the two distributions were reasonably well separated into two clusters.
+The only "mistakes" were made on A0 and A8.

-When we tried 40 trials rather than 1, by calling contrivedTest(40, 2, False), it printed
+When we tried 50 trials rather than 1, by calling contrivedTest(50, 2, False), it printed Final result Cluster with centroid [ 2.74674403 4.97411447] contains: